bkager/Tiny-node-cookbook/README.md

   * Reading the Node docs website
   * Creating your own docs
   * The core modules; APIs, classes, and interfaces as concepts
+  * Recipe: Examining the console or process module
+    * Practice: Making use of the docs

 ### Node events: Basics
   * [Node and event-driven architecture](https://github.com/bkager/Node-cookbook/blob/main/event-driven%20architecture.md)